cosmos/ibc/spec/app/ics-028-cross-chain-validation/overview_and_basic_concepts.md

 > **Note**: Time periods are measured in terms of the block time, i.e., `currentTimestamp()` (as defined in [ICS 24](../../core/ics-024-host-requirements)).
 > As a result, a consumer chain MAY start the unbonding period for every VSC that it applies in a block at any point during that block.

-- **Slash Request**: A request to *slash* the tokens bonded by a validator on the provider chain as a consequence of that validator misbehaving on the consumer chains.
+- **Slash Request**: A request by a consumer chain to *slash* the tokens bonded by a validator on the provider chain as a consequence of that validator misbehavior on the consumer chain.
 A slash request MAY also result in the misbehaving validator being *jailed* for a period of time, during which it cannot be part of the validator set.

 > **Background**: In the context of single-chain validation, slashing and jailing misbehaving validators is handled by the *Slashing module*,
 > i.e., a module of the ABCI application that enables the application to decentivize misbehaving validators.